NebulaclientMC/mcef/README.md

 A lightweight fork of MCEF designed specifically for integration with Nebula Client and other clients.
 This barebone library provides essential Chromium web browser functionality for Minecraft.

 MCEF is based on java-cef (Java Chromium Embedded Framework), which is based on CEF (Chromium Embedded Framework), which is based on Chromium.
-Originally created by montoyo and rewritten by the CinemaMod Group, this version has been streamlined for LiquidBounce integration.
+This was previously for LiquidBounce and we make some modifications to work better with our client.
 The library includes a downloader system for retrieving the necessary java-cef & CEF binaries required by the Chromium browser.
 This requires a connection to https://api.liquidbounce.net/, as well as Cloudflare Storage.

 Current Chromium version: `122.0.6261.112`